 Bachelor of Science in Industrial Engineering

 Students in this bachelor's degree program have the option of choosing a concentration area, which includes general industrial and systems engineering, supply chain logistics, manufacturing systems, economics and finance, general business management and more.
 The curriculum includes studies in engineering technology, systems testing and design, leadership, research and computer science.
 Students learn to design computer software, work with clients, manage projects and solve engineering problems.
-The program concludes with a capstone project.
+The bachelor's program finishes with a capstone project.

 Students take courses in computer programming, probability and statistics.
 Coursework covers topics in:

 - Probability assessment

 - Inventory management